 - So-what test: How will the action on data be?

 - Timeliness test: Can data access be rapid and frequent enough for action?

 - Cost test: Is the measure worth the cost of measurement?

-- Gaming test: will the measure encourage undesirable or inappropriate behaviors?
+- Gaming test: will the measure encourage undesirable or inappropriate behaviours?